 Bus Stop Pre-School is signed up to the Surrey Multi-Agency Information Sharing Protocol (MAISP) and understands their responsibilities under the protocol.
-(See 7 Golden Rules displayed by telephone/ See Red Safeguarding folder in office for Information Sharing 2018 guidance.
+(See 7 Golden Rules displayed in the Lockdown shed/ See Red Safeguarding folder in the Lockdown shed Information Sharing 2024 guidance.